Okultix/calculator-html-js/README.md

 Fully created in HTML/CSS/JS

 Experience the seamless fusion of style and utility with our HTML/CSS/JS calculator.

+Crafted with meticulous attention to detail, our calculator boasts not only stunning visual aesthetics but also unparalleled functionality.

-Beautifully designed and fully functional, it's the perfect blend of form and function.
+Beautifully designed and fully functional, it's the perfect blend of form and function, making complex calculations a breeze while adding a touch of elegance to your digital workspace.

 ![firefox_RB9bpLRcBa](https://github.com/Okultix/calculator-html-js/assets/167861136/42b8b0d9-79c9-4678-a9f7-2d3879acd098)